perfana/perfana-docs/docs/analysing/analysing.md

 Adding comments to a test run can be done from different places:
 * From the `Comments` tab, by clicking `Add comment`
-* From the `Key metrics` tab, by cliking the `comment` icon in the top right of the metric panels
+* From the `Service Level Indicators` tab, by cliking the `comment` icon in the top right of the metric panels
 * From the `Dashboards` tab, by cliking the `comment` icon in the top right of the dashboard panels

 The `Add comment` dialog has the following fields: